I naturally categorize miles and points into two groups:

 - United is a member of the Star Alliance, the largest alliance in the world, with good coverage of every continent.

-- United never imposes fuel surcharges.
+- United never imposes fuel surcharges on awards.

 - United’s economy awards are fairly priced.